 HVAC emergency in Chicago?
 Call Bernie's Heating & A/C Service now!
 Same-day service available for all heating and cooling emergencies.

-Emergency furnace repair (24/7 service) restores heat quickly when your system fails during freezing Chicago nights.
-No surprise after-hours fees—same pricing day or night.
+Emergency furnace repair (24/7 service) gets your heat back on fast when your system fails during freezing Chicago nights.
+We don't charge extra for after-hours calls.
+Same price day or night.

-Go to your electrical panel.
-Look for a tripped breaker (switch in middle position or flipped to OFF).
-Flip it fully OFF, then back ON.
+Next, go to your electrical panel.
+It's usually in the basement.
+Look for a tripped breaker—the switch will be in the middle or flipped to OFF.
+Then, flip it all the way OFF, then back ON.

-Most furnaces have a light switch mounted on the side or nearby that looks like a regular wall switch.
+Most furnaces got a light switch on the side or nearby.
+Looks just like a regular wall switch.
 Make sure it's ON.
-(We get 1-2 calls per polar vortex where someone accidentally flipped it OFF.)
+We get atleast 1-2 calls every polar vortex where someone flipped it OFF by accident.
+Happens a lot in Ravenswood and North Center where the basements are tight.

 Evacuate immediately.
 Call 911 and Peoples Gas (1-866-556-6003) FIRST.
 Then call us to inspect your furnace after the gas company clears your home.